Streamwide/jitsi-meet/README.md

 # <p align="center">Jitsi Meet</p>

+> **Note**: Some files contains sensitive data such as credentials/token/Url are not pushed into this repository.
+Please for more information you can contact the fork owner syermani@streamwide.com or open a ticket for instance.

 Jitsi Meet is a set of Open Source projects which empower users to use and deploy video conferencing platforms with state-of-the-art video quality and features.